 Luckily, I never experienced any disastrous or prolonged injuries from yoga, but I did have plenty of nagging ones (mostly involving my neck and shoulders).
 I also regularly experienced acute discomfort from class, including dizziness and indigestion, probably from being upside down for too long.

-I’ve learned that you can’t trust a yoga teacher to protect you from injury, unless maybe you are taking private sessions.
-In a group yoga class, everyone flows through the same poses, regardless of skill-level or physical limitations.
-The teacher is there to guide the class as a whole and cannot monitor each student individually, so it is up to them to modify the poses accordingly.
+I’ve learned that you can’t trust a yoga teacher to protect you from injury unless maybe you are taking private sessions.
+In a group yoga class, everyone flows through the same poses, regardless of skill level or physical limitations.
+The teacher is there to guide the class as a whole and can’t monitor each student individually, so it is up to them to modify the poses accordingly.
 But students are not the experts, and modifications can be more dangerous than the intended pose.
 For example, “downward-facing dog” modified (with heels raised) distributes too much weight to the upper body, causing strain to the wrists and shoulders.

 Another reason not to trust your yoga instructor is because any fool with $3000 can become one.
 It is remarkably easy to become accredited and it only takes 4 weeks (or 200 hours).
 There is no national certification exam, like the one required to become a certified personal trainer, and yoga teachers do not need to be certified in any basic life-saving skills, like CPR.
 Plus, only 10% (about 20 hours total) of the yoga training course is spent on the study of anatomy and physiology, which seems woefully inadequate for understanding yoga’s effect on the body.